 Geographic diversification can lower overall investment risk.

 Economies grow at different rates and at different times, so a

 portfolio that is diversified geographically benefits from changes

 in faster growing economies and offers some protection from slowing

 Find out more about diversification.

 diversify your portfolio.
-However, they can involve greater risk
+However, the risks can be different from

-and higher costs than investing in Australian shares.
-Weigh up the
+when you invest in Australian shares.
+Weigh up the pros and cons

 and seek professional financial advice if you are

 unsure whether international shares are right for you.